Bahar17/VenueFinderApplication/README.md

 ### How the appliaction works

-At first by running the application, "name" parameter is passed as a object to the request processing method of the Controller class.
+After entering a name in search box and clicking on search button, "name" parameter is passed as a object to the request processing method of the Controller class.

- After that there is a connection to the Foursquare url with query=name and the class returns the instance of ModelAndView controller with the result as a formatted JSON with correct data structures.
+ After that there is a connection to the Foursquare url with query=name and the class returns the instance of ModelAndView controller with the result of recommended venues near that location as a formatted JSON with correct data structures.
 The result value is displayed in a html page.